Good Ol’ Southern Fried Chicken

 - 3 cups flour Add to list

 - High heat oil, for frying Add to list

 Pull any visible pieces of fat from chicken.
 Cut each breast piece in half.
 Pack all of the pieces into a casserole dish or bowl and immerse in buttermilk.
 Marinate in the refrigerator for at least 1 hour or up to overnight.

 Combine poultry seasoning, garlic powder, lemon pepper, paprika and salt.
 Combine 1 tablespoon of this seasoning blend with the flour.
 (Tradition dictates you do this in a paper bag, for shaking the pieces around; plastic also works.)

-Drain buttermilk-soaked chicken pieces on a wire rack and sprinkle them with the remaining seasoning mix, rubbing it into the nooks and crannies.
+Drain buttermilk-soaked chicken pieces on a wire rack and sprinkle with remaining seasoning mix, rubbing it into the nooks and crannies.

 Drop a few chicken pieces at a time into flour mixture and dredge to cover all surfaces.
 Shake off excess flour and set pieces on a tray so they don't touch.

-In a deep, heavy skillet or a large braising pan with a lid, pour in about 3/4 inch of oil.
+In a deep, heavy skillet or a large braising pan with a lid, pour in about 3/4-inch oil.
 Heat to 350° F. Add half the chicken pieces, skin side down, being sure not to crowd the pan.
 Cover and adjust the heat so chicken continues to bubble vigorously for 5 minutes.
 Turn chicken pieces, replace the cover and cook for another 5 minutes.
 Flip chicken and cook for 3 minutes more, replace the lid and repeat one last time, until all sides are deeply golden.
 The interior of the chicken pieces should read 165° F. Repeat with the next batch, adding oil as needed to adjust the depth.